-Investment Pool The Company maintains a portion of its cash in the California Asset Management Program (the CAMP Pool) as part of the common investment pool (\$14 and \$1,141,144 as of December 31, 2021 and 2020, respectively).
-The CAMP Pool invests in asset-back commercial paper, certificates of deposits, commercial paper, corporate notes, government agency and instrumentality obligations and repurchase agreements.
-The fair value of CAMP Pool is reported in the accompanying financial statements at amounts based upon the Company's pro-rata share of the fair value provided by the CAMP Pool (in relation to the amortized cost of that portfolio).
+Investment Pool The Company maintains a portion of its cash in the California Asset Management Program (the CAMP Pool) as part of the common investment pool (\$14 and \$14 as of December 31, 2022 and 2021, respectively).
+The CAMP Pool invests in asset-backed commercial paper, certificates of deposits, commercial paper, corporate notes, government agency and instrumentality obligations and repurchase agreements.
+The fair value of CAMP Pool is reported in the accompanying consolidated financial statements at amounts based upon the Company's pro-rata share of the fair value provided by the CAMP Pool (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the CAMP Pool, which are recorded on an amortized cost basis.
 Cash may be added or withdrawn from the investment pool without limitation.

 Fair Value Measurements and Disclosures The CAMP Pool reports certain assets and liabilities at fair value in the consolidated financial statements.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal, or most advantageous, market at the measurement date under current market conditions regardless of whether that price is directly observable or estimated using another valuation technique.
 Inputs used to determine fair value refer broadly to the assumptions that market participants would use in pricing the asset or liability, including assumptions about risk.
 Inputs may be observable or unobservable.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability based on market data obtained from sources independent of the reporting entity.
-Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in the reporting entity.
+Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability based on the best information available.
 A three-tier hierarchy categorizes the inputs as follows: